Lightweight Directory Access Protocol: StartTLS

-Some "LDAPS" client libraries only encrypt communication; they do not check the host name against the name in the supplied certificate.
+Some LDAPS client libraries only encrypt communication; they do not check the hostname against the name in the supplied certificate.

 Abandon

 The Abandon operation requests that the server abort an operation named by a message ID.
 The server need not honor the request.
-Neither Abandon nor a successfully abandoned operation send a response.
+Neither Abandon nor a successfully abandoned operation sends a response.
 A similar Cancel extended operation does send responses, but not all implementations support this.

 Unbind

 The Unbind operation abandons any outstanding operations and closes the connection.
 It has no response.
 The name is of historical origin, and is not the opposite of the Bind operation.

 Clients can abort a session by simply closing the connection, but they should use Unbind.
 Unbind allows the server to gracefully close the connection and free resources that it would otherwise keep for some time until discovering the client had abandoned the connection.
 It also instructs the server to cancel operations that can be canceled, and to not send responses for operations that cannot be canceled.